raspberrypi/usbboot/secure-boot-example/README.md

 ### Launch the signed OS image
 Enable `rpiboot` mode and run the example OS as before.
-However, if the `boot.sig` signature does not match `boot.img` the bootloader will refuse to load the OS.
+However, if the `boot.sig` signature does not match `boot.img`, the bootloader will refuse to load the OS.

 ```bash